 This is the most common and popular type of foundation.
-You may find a variety of options under this type of foundation that can fit with everyone’s needs.
+You may find a variety of options under this type of foundation that can fit everyone’s needs.
 Some are more luminous, while others are matte and work best for someone who wants to control oil throughout the day.
-You may also find liquid foundations with light, medium and full coverage.
+You may also find liquid foundations with light, medium, and full coverage.

 Stick / Cream